PowershellScripts/PowershellScripts.github.io/articles/en/spo/addusersnoemail.md

-# Library
+# Share only one library

-In order to invite your user to library only and not other libraries or lists in your site, you need to to first break permission inheritance.
+In order to invite your user to library only and not other libraries or lists in your site, you need to first break permission inheritance.

 Usually libraries have the same permissions as the site collection (they inherit permissions).
 If a library needs special permissions (more or less), it needs to have unique permissions.